edgelesssys/contrast/docs/docs/examples/emojivoto.md

 :::

-## Voter's perspective: Verifying the ballot
+## Verifying the deployment as a user

-As voters, we want to verify the fairness and confidentiality of the deployment before deciding to vote.
-Regardless of the scale of our distributed deployment, Contrast only needs a single remote attestation step to verify the deployment.
-By doing remote attestation of the Coordinator, we transitively verify those systems the Coordinator has already attested or will attest in the future.
-Successful verification of the Coordinator means that we can be sure it will enforce the configured manifest.
+In different scenarios, users of an app may want to verify its security and identity before sharing data, for example, before casting a vote.
+With Contrast, a user only needs a single remote-attestation step to verify the deployment - regardless of the size or scale of the deployment.
+Contrast is designed such that, by verifying the Coordinator, the user transitively verifies those systems the Coordinator has already verified or will verify in the future.
+Successful verification of the Coordinator means that the user can be sure that the given manifest will be enforced.

-### Attest the Coordinator
+### Verifying the Coordinator

-A potential voter can verify the Contrast deployment using the verify
+A user can verify the Contrast deployment using the verify
 command:

 ```sh
 contrast verify -c "${coordinator}:1313" -m manifest.json
 ```

-The CLI will attest the Coordinator using the reference values from a given manifest.
+The CLI will verify the Coordinator via remote attestation using the reference values from a given manifest.
 This manifest needs to be communicated out of band to everyone wanting to verify the deployment, as the `verify` command checks if the currently active manifest at the Coordinator matches the manifest given to the CLI.
 If the command succeeds, the Coordinator deployment was successfully verified to be running in the expected Confidential